 MU undergraduate and graduate students in good standing who have completed at least one full-time, on-campus semester at MU are eligible to study abroad, although individual programs have their own eligibility requirements.
 A limited amount of MU short-term study abroad programs are also open to non-MU (visiting) students.
 Please consult specific program information about eligibility.

 "Breathe (Iida-shi, Japan)."
 Photograph by Stephanie Clifton.
 MU students practicing Kyudo, Japanese archery.
 At this moment, looking over the bow and breathing in and out: relaxing.

-Over 300 MU and MU affiliated programs are available in more than 60 countries.
+Programs are available in nearly 60 countries.
 The sky's the limit!
 Find your program today.

 Costs vary widely from program to program.
 Many MU programs are based on exchange agreements with universities abroad, so MU students can study at an international university for essentially the same cost as remaining in Columbia.
 Tuition and fees are paid to MU, while housing costs usually are paid in the host country.
 Additional expenses include international travel, passports, visas, local and regional transportation, and incidentals.
 Some programs in countries with a low cost of living can be cheaper than a comparable period at MU.
 Programs in high-cost cities can be substantially more expensive.